paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![activities for babies - crawl through a tunnel and play peek-a-boo](/img/activities-for-babies-crawl-through-a-tunnel-2.jpeg)

-Peek-a-boo is a riot with a tunnel!
+**Peek-a-boo is a riot with a tunnel**!
 I hid behind one of the plastic containers while Hayden was in the tunnel.
 He came out of the tunnel to find me and I stayed hidden.
 Soon enough I popped my head around the corner and many giggles ensued.
 And so began a long game of peek-a-boo.

 ![activities for babies - crawl through a tunnel with pull toy](/img/activities-for-babies-crawl-through-a-tunnel-4.jpeg)

-Later, I took out Hayden’s pull toy.
+Later, I took out Hayden’s **pull toy**.
 I pulled it around the plastic bins and through the tunnel, and Hayden chased it with enthusiasm written all over his face!

 ![activities for babies - crawl through a tunnel ](/img/activities-for-babies-crawl-through-a-tunnel-3.jpeg)

 \
-I think he liked moving through space in a different way.
-I also think he enjoyed seeing his toys in a new context.
+I think he liked **moving through space in a different way**.
+I also think he enjoyed **seeing his toys in a new context**.

 If you think one tunnel is fun.
 Then you should add a second one.
 And if you’re running out of plastic bins, then simply lean a laundry basket against the wall; drape a baby blanket over the basket for dramatic effect.